MikeyBeez/Juliet/README.md

 Virtual Assistant with STT and TTS

-I've built Juliet on Ubuntu 18.04.
+I'm rebuilding this on Ubuntu 20.04.
+I'm actually using Pop!_OS, but that's based on Ubuntu.
 I haven't tested on other Linuxes, but she should run fine.
 I recommend doing everything inside a virtual environment.
 I use miniconda, but Anaconda or Venv or Virtualenv should all work fine.